Cottage Cheese, Creamed lysine-arginine content for herpes management

 What is the lysine-arginine ratio of Cottage Cheese, Creamed?

-The lysine-arginine ratio of Cottage Cheese, Creamed is 1.78.
-A ratio above 1 generally favors lysine.
-This ratio helps determine how suitable it is for herpes management.
+The lysine-arginine ratio of Cottage Cheese, Creamed is 1.78, calculated from 1009.52mg lysine and 566.67mg arginine per 100g serving.
+A ratio above 1 means lysine is the dominant amino acid, which is generally favourable for herpes management.

 Top Pick